Last Updated: January 16, 2024

 When opioids first entered the scene back in the 1990s, the medical community believed they didn’t have addictive properties.
 We were soon to find out we were sorely mistaken.
 Somewhere between 21% and 29% of patients who are prescribed opioids for their chronic pain will ultimately end up misusing them.
 Between 8% and 12% will develop an opioid use disorder.
 And 4% to 6% will start using heroin as a result.
 In fact, the relationship between the two drugs can’t be dismissed: 80% of people who use heroin started with taking prescription opioids.

 The irony is obvious.
-A drug prescribed by doctors
+A drug prescribed by doctors that’s supposed to help people has caused the worst addiction the United States has ever seen.

 For starters, drug abuse in general costs employers a startling $81 billion a year.
 Here’s why.